Acne and Diet: Does Diet Affect Acne?

 RESEARCH: COMPARING ACNE ACROSS CULTURES

 Other research has found that when native cultures are introduced to Western culture, they experience skin changes.
-Otto Schaefer, MD, spent 30 years treating the Intuit Eskimo people in Arctic Canada and reported that acne was absent when they were eating in their traditional whole food manner as hunter-gatherers with a diet rich in foods like caribou, seal, fish, rabbit, birds, and berries.
-When they assimilated to a Western diet high in carbonated drinks, chips, and other processed foods manufactured with added fat, salt, and sugar, acne prevalence became similar to the levels seen in Western societies.
+Otto Schaefer, MD, spent 30 years treating the Intuit Eskimo people in Arctic Canada and reported that acne was absent when they were eating their traditional hunter-gatherer diet rich in foods like caribou, seal, fish, rabbit, birds, and berries.
+When they assimilated to a Western diet high in sweetened beverages, chips, and other processed foods rich in added fat, salt, and sugar, acne prevalence became similar to the levels seen in Western societies.

 In June 2020, a large study out of France looked at adult acne and diet.
-Researchers surveyed more than 24,000 people and found that people who reported the most acne had diets highest in milk, sugary beverages, and sugary and fatty foods.
-“Our results may support the hypothesis that the Western diet (rich in animal products and fatty and sugar foods) is associated with the presence of acne in adults,” the researchers wrote in the journal JAMA Dermatology.
+Researchers surveyed more than 24,000 people and found that those who reported the most acne had diets highest in milk, sweetened beverages, and sugary and fatty foods.
+“Our results may support the hypothesis that the Western diet (rich in animal products and fatty and sugary foods) is associated with the presence of acne in adults,” the researchers wrote in the journal JAMA Dermatology.

 IS THERE A DIET TO CURE ACNE?

 While research on diet and acne is still ongoing, avoiding potential trigger foods—dairy and sugar and other refined carbohydrates—might be a good place to start if you’re looking to reduce flare-ups.
 Consult a dermatologist for more personalized guidance.